mahmoud/sedimental/entries/benching_microbenchmarks.md

   - work
 ---

-In under one week, [*Statistics for Software*][s4s] blew past [*10 Myths for Enterprise Python*][10moep] and became the most visited post in the history of the PayPal Engineering blog.
-It even earned [a Japanese translation][s4s_jp] already.
+In under one week, [*Statistics for Software*][s4s] flew past [*10 Myths for Enterprise Python*][10moep] to become the most visited post in the history of the PayPal Engineering blog.
+And that's not counting [the Japanese translation][s4s_jp].
 Taken as an indicator of increased interest in software quality, this really floats all boats.

-There were enough emails and comments to warrant one quick followup in particular.
+That said, there were enough emails and comments to call for a quick followup about one particularly troubling area.

 [s4s]: https://www.paypal-engineering.com/2016/04/11/statistics-for-software/
 [10moep]: https://www.paypal-engineering.com/2014/12/10/10-myths-of-enterprise-python/